minicom

 -8, --8bit

 8bit characters pass through without any modification.
-'Continuous' means no locate/attribute control sequences are inserted without real change of lo‐
+'Continuous' means no locate/attribute control sequences are inserted without real change of locate/attribute.
+This mode

 -h, --help